 - The two main pathways through the minor requirements are: a biology background, which fulfills BioElective coursework, or computing or math background, which fulfills most Skills coursework.

-- A GPA of 2.250 or better is required in the courses that are used to satisfy the requirements for this minor.
+- A GPA of at least 2.000 (prior to December 2021 this threshold was 2.250) is required for the courses that are used to satisfy the requirements for this minor.

 - Relevant coursework can be petitioned.